JSubelj/g910-gkey-macro-support/README.md

 ## Contribution and requests
 I am developing this software for personal use (for now).
-If you have any recommendations, complaints, anything you want to see included, open an issue and I will gladly try to add it.
-To view the state of current features you can checkout the [TODO](TODO.md) file.
+If you have any recommendations, complaints, anything you want to see included, open an [issue](https://github.com/JSubelj/g910-gkey-macro-support/issues) and I will gladly try to add/fix it.

 ### Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,